-The MESA Personal Success Plan (PSP) has served 132 students to date.
-The majority (63%) of participating students was Latino; 15% were African American; 13% were Asian; 8% were White; and 1% was Pacific Islander.
+White; and 1% was Pacific Islander.
 The project served more male students than female students; 72% of participants were male.
 Of the students we targeted, 48% chose to participate in the PSP project, and 66% of participants showed improvement in course completion and program participation, when compared to prior semesters.
 Seven percent of the students in the first cohort transferred in Fall 2017 (4 Latino, 3 Asian, and 2 African American students).
 In 2016, we established the Asian American and Pacific Islander (AAPI) initiative.
 This case management support program assists students in reaching their educational and career goals through mentorship, culturally engaged workshops, trainings, field trips, and learning community classes.
 AAPI activities provide a culturally affirming educational experience, in order to disrupt the perpetuation of disproportionate academic achievement that affects students from minority communities.
 More specifically, AAPI aims to increase the transfer rate of Native Hawaiian and Pacific Islander students at ECC.
 Ultimately, the goal of AAPI is to engage, enrich, and empower.
-Since the initiative began, 233 students have participated in AAPI activities and over 50 faculty and staff members have attended the culturally relevant training.
-Student Equity Re-envisioned (SER) is a community of faculty and staff that focuses on best practices to address disproportionate impact and student equity.
-SER provides faculty with frameworks for creating culturally sensitive learning environments.
-SER faculty strive to
+Since the initiative began, 223 students have the initiative began, 233 students have participated in AAPI activities and over 50 faculty and staff members have attended the culturally relevant training.
+F. College and Student Equity Re-envisioned (SER) is a District Wide community of faculty and staff that focuses on Initiatives: best practices to address disproportionate impact Activities affecting and student equity.
+SER provides faculty with several goals across frameworks for creating culturally sensitive success indicators. learning environments.
+SER faculty strives to create learning environments shaped by equity- minded curriculum design.
+To date, the program has trained 80 faculty and 150 staff members.
+Seminars have included topics on the importance of disaggregating course completion data and the role that ethnicity and race play in achieving equity.
+We created a new Student Services Specialist position in Summer 2016 to support, develop, and promote campus-wide equity initiatives and events for students, faculty, staff, and managers.
+We convened a Student Equity Advisory Council with 34 members, which has supported 32 equity-related student clubs.
+The activities and events that have been offered include the following: Cultural Heritage Month Events and Programs (over 500 participants): Latino and Hispanic Heritage Month; American Indian History Month; Black History Month; Women's History Month; Social Justice Fair; and Chicano Heritage Celebration.
+The Student Empowerment Dialogue Series (over 200 participants): Muslim in America; Black in America; and Lesbian, Gay, Bisexual, Transgender, and Queer in America.
+The Intergroup Dialogue Student Training (over 100 participants), which resulted in an increase in the number of equity identified student clubs; a Student Equity Advisory Council.
+SSSP Goals A. Increase college SSSP Progress SSSP brought the Accuplacer placement A. Increase college readiness and SSSP brought the Accupiacer placement test to students at local feeder high strengthen support schools. for entering SSSP provided Outreach counselors at students local feeder high schools.
+SSSP provided "Just in Time" prep to